Israeli tech firms to see steady level of investment in 2014

-TEL AVIV (Reuters) - Israeli private high-tech firms are expected to raise about the same amount of capital in 2014 as in 2013, which was a very strong year as foreign investors increased their activity.
+TEL AVIV, Jan 22 (Reuters) - Israeli private high-tech firms are expected to raise about the same amount of capital in 2014 as in 2013, which was a very strong year as foreign investors increased their activity.

 The Israel Venture Capital (IVC) Research Center said on Wednesday high-tech companies raised $2.3 billion in 2013 from local and foreign investors, the highest amount in a decade and up 22 percent from 2012.
 The life sciences sector attracted the largest share of investments at $522 million, followed by the software sector.